OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/cdn/cdn-cloud-service-with-cdn.md

             bundles.Add(new ScriptBundle("~/bundles/jqueryval", string.Format(cdnUrl, "bundles/jqueryval")).Include(
                         "~/Scripts/jquery.validate*"));

-            // Use hello development version of Modernizr toodevelop with and learn from.
+            // Use the development version of Modernizr to develop with and learn from.
 Then, when you're
-            // ready for production, use hello build tool at http://modernizr.com toopick only hello tests you need. bundles.Add(new ScriptBundle("~/bundles/modernizr", string.Format(cdnUrl, "bundles/modernizer")).Include(
+            // ready for production, use the build tool at http://modernizr.com to pick only the tests you need. bundles.Add(new ScriptBundle("~/bundles/modernizr", string.Format(cdnUrl, "bundles/modernizer")).Include(
                         "~/Scripts/modernizr-*"));